justasbieliauskas/book-flow/README.md

 An app that keeps track of arguments made in chapters of a book.

-## TODO

-Implement initial requirements with minimal design for mobile viewport with in-memory db.

 ## Requirements

 All information is saved to a file at the moment.